zdanek/maverick/docs/1.1.5/README.md

  - software : all compiled and installed maverick software components, including maverick itself
  - var : all temporary or runtime files, logs, build areas

-?> The '~' symbol in Linux means the current user home directory, so ~/ in the Maverick 'mav' user is /srv/maverick
+** Note: The '~' in Linux means the current user home directory, so ~/ in the Maverick 'mav' user is /srv/maverick/ **

 These areas are designed so that the ~/code and ~/data directories will contain files that you will want to backup.
 The ~/software directory and all the components within are installed as part of maverick install, do not need to be backed up and should not be altered.
 The ~/var directory does not need to be backed up and contains temporary files created by various software components or running processes.